CaelanDrayer/caelandrayer.ca/Caelan's Domain/Public Hosting/configure-https-with-a-reverse-proxy-using-pfsense.md

+---
+created: 2025-04-13  14:37
+modified: 2025-04-13  16:28
-# Configure HTTPS with a Reverse Proxy using pfSense
+title: Configure HTTPS with a Reverse Proxy Using pfSense
+description: A guide on how to configure HTTPS using pfSense via the reverse proxy HAProxy.
+---
 ### Preface

 I found in my travels around the web that the guides for setting up HTTPS are a tad scattered.
 While you might be able to find a guide for setting up the components individually, they rarely come together as a single piece (or they come in a 20+ minute video guide - not my favourite format).

 As this task has tons of little parts, I made my own documentation.
 Then I wanted to share it with a friend.
 Then I realized with a bit more tweaks, this could be useful for everyone - and thus this document was born.

-I am a big big fan of [simplicity.](https://caelandrayer.wiki/books/caelans-domain/page/simplicity) If something is not simple (and thus unclear) - let me know so I can iterate &amp; improve.
+I am a big big fan of simplicity.
+If something is not simple (and thus unclear) - let me know so I can iterate & improve.

-##### Objective
+> [!summary] Objective

-Configure HTTPS using a Reverse Proxy - Using only the pfSense network appliance
+> Configure HTTPS using a Reverse Proxy - Using only the pfSense network appliance

 ##### Requirements